Uncle Ken, Black Bears, and Birds!

 The Battle of the Bird Feeder

 One evening, Uncle Ken returned from a fishing excursion into the north part of Raquette Lake.
-He and a few friends had left early in the morning on a fishing expedition for Lake Trout.
+He and a few friends had left early in the morning to go fishing for Lake Trout.
 When they returned, and he pulled in to park at his camp, he noticed the bird-feeder support was pushed over, the bird feeder was pretty badly smashed up, and the bird seed was, of course, gone.
 Nonplussed, he simply went into Old Forge and got a better support and a new bird feeder.
-The next day, the new birder feeder was in place, and his happy little feathered friends were back.
+The next day, the new birder feeder was in place, and his happy little feathered-friends were back.
 This however, was not the end of the story.
 Not by a long shot!
 The battle of the bird feeder quickly escalated and was waged over a period of several years.

 Several times the bird feeder was raided by a black bear and the bird seed eaten.
 Each time the bird feeder had to be replaced and the mounting system became more substantial each time.